-You can add new kinds of queries to beets' query syntax indicated by a prefix.
-As an example, beets already supports regular expression queries, which are indicated by a colon prefix-plugins can do the same.
+You can add new kinds of queries to beets' query syntax.
+There are two ways to add custom queries: using a prefix and using a name.
+Prefix-based query extension can apply to any field, while named queries are not associated with any field.
+For example, beets already supports regular expression queries, which are indicated by a colon prefix-plugins can do the same.

-To do so, define a subclass of the Query type from the beets.dbcore.query module.
-Then, in the queries method of your plugin class, return a dictionary mapping prefix strings to query classes.
+For either kind of query extension, define a subclass of the Query type from the beets.dbcore.query module.
+Then: